HamPi Radio Home

 Latest News

-- Many parts will still be sold from here on a non profit making basis, or constructors can buy them themselves.
-This will include PCBs with most parts smd fitted, limited kits for the through-hole parts, ferrite and specially designed 10mm TOKO type transformers.
+6. Most parts will be sold from here, or constructors can buy them themselves.
+This will include PCBs with most parts smd fitted.
+Limited kits for the through-hole parts, ferrite and specially designed 10mm TOKO type transformers.

-- The project has been working well for ages I have had quite a few QSOs already.
-See QRZ.com ZL3AX
+7. The project has been working well for ages I have had quite a few QSOs already.
+See QRZ.com ZL3AX.
+More soon…

 Welcome: